IMovie: iMovie 10.x (2013–present)

 iMovie 10.0 was released on October 22, 2013, by Apple Inc. This version of iMovie was a complete redesign with more options to share a movie, more movie and trailer theme options from iMovie for iOS, easier to make picture-in-pictures, cutaways, side-by-sides etc., more realistic green-screen effects and easier refinements.
 Because it was not compatible with projects created with iMovie 9, upgrading to iMovie 10 did not replace the earlier version, but instead moved it to a folder where it could still be used.

 iMovie 10.1 was released on October 13, 2015.
 It added support for 4K video editing and included a major user interface overhaul, as well as the removal of some peripheral features.
 Later updates to iMovie 10.1 fixed bugs and made incremental changes.
 Versions 10.1.12 and 10.1.16 work on macOS Catalina 10.15.7.

 iMovie 10.2, released on November 12, 2020, became natively compatible with Apple silicon Macs, and added new backgrounds.
 Versions 10.2.3 and 10.2.5 work on macOS Catalina 10.15.7.

 iMovie 10.3 and later updates added support for Cinematic Mode, Magic Movie and Storyboard, and made performance improvements.
 Versions 10.3 and above require macOS 11 Big Sur.

 iMovie 10.4 was released on November 13, 2024, and improved on stability and performance features.
-Versions 10.4 and above require macOS Sonoma 14.6 or later, 4 Gigabytes of RAM, and 4.6 Gigabytes of disk space.
+Versions 10.4 and above require macOS Sonoma 14.6 or later, 4 gigabytes of RAM, and 4.6 gigabytes of disk space.

 Features and capabilities

 iMovie includes options to modify and enhance video color settings, crop and rotate of a video clip, stabilize shaky videos, add video transitions (such as fade, doorway, slide, swap, mosaic, cube, and page curls), and changing the speed (speed up or slow down) of clips.
 There are multi-clip video effects, such as creating a cutaway, using a green/blue screen to cut out a subject and replace the background with a different clip, creating a split-screen, and picture-in-picture effect.

 iMovie contains a large number of built-in sound effects, and also has the ability to record a voiceover or add a music soundtrack.
 It also has the ability to manipulate and enhance the audio of a project by reducing background noise and boosting audio levels of quiet clips.

 iMovie projects can export finished movies or clips to QuickTime file format (.mp4), or export single frames as JPEGs.

 With iMovie having versions on Apple's mobile and desktop operating systems Apple introduced a feature which allowed users to import iMovie projects from iOS to macOS.
-Similarly, if a project ends up requiring more advanced editing than iMovie can provide, iMovie projects can be imported in Final Cut Pro X.
+Similarly, if a project ends up requiring more advanced editing than iMovie can provide, iMovie projects can be imported in Final Cut Pro.